Donors & Friends

 Institutional Advancement News

-If you do not currently receive our OST News magazine, published three times each year, but would like to, please contact Yolanda Garcia at (210) 341-1366, Ext.
+If you do not currently receive OST News, our magazine published three times each year, but would like to, please contact Yolanda Garcia at (210) 341-1366, Ext.
 219 or firstname.lastname@example.org.
-Or if you are interested in learning more about our Continuing Education programs and are not currently receiving our Continuing Education mailings, please contact Yolanda and she will see that you are added to our mailing list.
+Or if you are interested in learning more about our Continuing Education programs and are not currently receiving our mailings, please contact Yolanda to be added to our mailing list.

 Vice President for Institutional Advancement